import1bones/simulator-lc3/tests/README.md

 # LC-3 Simulator Test Architecture

 This directory contains a comprehensive pytest test suite for the LC-3 simulator.
-The test architecture is designed to thoroughly validate all aspects of the simulator functionality.
+All test-related functionality is now centralized in this directory.

-## Test Structure
+## Test Organization

+### Core Test Modules

+- **test_runner.py** - Central test runner used by the build system
+- **test_environment_setup.py** - Environment setup and verification
+- **test_utils.py** - Common test utilities and helper functions
+- **conftest.py** - pytest configuration and fixtures

 ### Test Categories